 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be at least 250 words and demonstrate course-related knowledge and a biblical reference.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
 Each reply must be at least 100 words.
+(CLO: C, G)

 In preparation for the final paper, the student will create an outline of the Research Paper that consists of both major section headings and at least 2 sub-headings for each area.
 Current APA format must be used.